CenterForDigitalHumanities/deer-LR/web/vocab/TERMS.md

 - An imaginary or real human being.
 See http://schema.org/Person

 ## Researcher
-- A subclass of Person who partook in an Experience or has otherwise produced research data at some capacity.
+- A subclass of Person who partook in an Event or has otherwise produced research data at some capacity.

 ## Sense
 - A sensation produced by a biological sensory system.
 See http://id.worldcat.org/fast/1112562